 Several nonprofit leaders and stakeholders have already used UPMIFA to better align their investment funds with their organizations’ values.
 In December 2020, graduates of Boston College filed a complaint with the Massachusetts Attorney General.
 This complaint alleged the college's decision not to sell its investments in fossil fuels went against its responsibilities under UPMIFA.

 Note: This is only an overview of some of the key components of UPMIFA.
-Consult with a legal professional to find out if you need to and how you can stay in compliance with UPMIFA.
+Consult with a legal professional to find out if you are required to follow UPMIFA and how your particular organization can stay in compliance with UPMIFA.

 UMIFA, which was adopted by 47 states, was approved by the National Conference of Commissioners on Uniform State Laws (NCCUSL) in 1972.
 The NCCUSL approved UPMIFA as a replacement for UMIFA in 2006, and the act is adopted by states individually.